 Make Your Portable Crushing Plant Roadworthy

 Do you have a Cedarapids 1213 Crushing Plant?
 Do new road regulations in your area make your portable plant illegal to transport?
-Contact Sepro Aggregates to get more details on the Blackhawk 100 Cone Crusher.
+Contact Sepro Crushing and Screening to get more details on the Blackhawk 100 Cone Crusher.
 It fits in the same space as the ElJay and has the same production capacity but it’s lighter, making your portable plant roadworthy again.